-Initial Contact Less than 1 day Get your lead to respond.
+Initial Contact Less than one day Get your lead to respond.
 Make sure you have a tight email template or call script.

-Qualification Within 3 days of hearing a response Determine if the lead is serious and capable of making a purchase.
+Qualification Within three days of hearing a response Determine if the lead is serious and capable of making a purchase.
 Also, gather information about their business for the next step.

-Presentation Within 1 week of qualification Make a personalized sales presentation.
+Presentation Within one week of Qualification Make a personalized sales presentation.
 Can be a physical meeting, online meeting, or simply submitting a written proposal.

-Evaluation Immediately after presentation, up to 2 weeks Address your client’s concerns.
+Evaluation Immediately after presentation, up to two weeks Address your client’s concerns.
 Be as attentive as possible.

-Closing Immediately after evaluation, up to 1 week Start to move the conversation towards closing.
+Closing Immediately after evaluation, up to one week Start to move the conversation towards closing.
 Requires a careful balance of encouragement and patience.

-Referrals Immediately after closing, up to 1 year Follow up with customers to see if they’re satisfied with their purchase / will recommend you to another client.
+Finally, follow up with your customers to see if they’re satisfied with their purchase.
+If so, ask them for a referral — they may be happy to recommend you to another client.